expo/expo/docs/pages/guides/monorepos.md

 Monorepos, or _"monolithic repositories"_, are single repositories containing multiple apps or packages.
 It can help speed up development for larger projects, makes it easier to share code, and act as a single source of truth.
 This guide will set up a simple monorepo with an Expo project.
 We currently have first-class support for yarn workspaces.
 If you want to use another tool, make sure you know how to configure it.

-> ⚠️ Monorepos are not for everyone.
+> **warning** Monorepos are not for everyone.
 It requires in-depth knowledge of the used tooling, adds more complexity, and often requires specific tooling configuration.
 You can get far with just a single repository.

 <Collapsible summary="Using SDK older than 43?">